XfLoops/static-vue-loader/README.md

 ## Example

-Suppose we have a static web project:
+For example we have a static web project:

 ```
 ROOT